AlexiusItaly/ImperivmLauncher/README.md

 ## Main Features

-* **Custom Adventures Manager (v2.0.1+):** A built-in cloud catalog to easily browse, download, update, and manage custom community single-player campaigns and maps with a single click.
+* **Custom Adventures Manager:** A built-in cloud catalog to easily browse, download, update, and manage custom community single-player campaigns and maps with a single click.
+* **Automated Multiplayer Hub:** One-click Radmin VPN silent installation, dynamic network priority optimization for zero lag, and smart Windows Firewall unlocking to easily find and join friends' matches.
 * One-click game optimization that automatically applies:
   * The **4GB Large Address Aware (LAA) Patch** when required.
   * The **DirectMusic / Audio Fix** files required by some modern Windows systems.